odhondt/eo_tools/README.md

 ### Docker install

 - It works as a dev container for VSCode.
-    - Clone this repository into the location of your choice.
+    - Clone the github repository into the location of your choice.
     - Volumes paths can (and should) be changed in `docker-compose.yml`.
     - After opening the main directory, VSCode should detect the devcontainer file and ask to build the container.
 Once the container is running, the example notebooks in the `notebooks` directory can be used.
 - Alternatively, it should also be possible to start the container from the main directory with `docker-compose up -d` in a terminal and attach to the container with any editor supporting docker.